Dancing as a Hobby - Ten Popular Dance Styles

 Skaters such as Sonja Henie, Peggy Fleming, and Dorothy Hamill have done much to introduce dancing on ice.

-Dancing with ice skates is very popular.
 Many ice skating rinks offer lessons.
-If this is your interest you may also consider taking ballet. modern dance, and belly dancing.
+If this is your interest you may also consider taking ballet. modern dance, Indian, and belly dancing.
 These three forms of dance will help with posture, stamina, dance movements, and interpretation which can be transferred to skating on ice.